wso2/docs-ei/en/micro-integrator/docs/setup/transport_configurations/configuring-transports.md

 ## Configuring the HTTP/HTTPS transport

-The HTTP and HTTPS passthrough transports are enabled by defualt in the Micro Integrator.
+The HTTP and HTTPS passthrough transports are enabled by default in the Micro Integrator.

 See the [complete list of HTTP/HTTPS parameters](../../../references/config-catalog/#http-transport).